sergiosessanta9/ducasergio.it/src/assets/mds/work/experience.md

 ## [Embracing New Opportunities at Exprivia](/work/experience#embracing-new-opportunities-at-exprivia)

-My path led me to Exprivia, a dynamic and innovative company that I've proudly called home for the past three years.
+My journey led me to Exprivia, a dynamic and innovative company that I've proudly called home for the past three years.
+During this time, I’ve primarily focused on the payment sector, working extensively on integrations with [PagoPa](https://www.pagopa.gov.it/::blank) and contributing to healthcare initiatives.
 Here's what I've achieved:

-- 🛠️ Collaborated with a talented team to develop cutting-edge solutions
+- 🛠️ Collaborated with a talented team to develop cutting-edge solutions in the payments and healthcare domains
 - 🌐 Mastered WSO2, a significant step in expanding my technical expertise
 - 🚀 Innovated and improved processes, contributing to team success